tarwn/lessthandot-hugo/blogs/content/posts/2013-10-16-angularjs-vs-knockout-spa-routing-history-8.md

 </script>
 </body>
 ```
 So far, the only major addition over the Angular example above is that outer viewmodel and the HTML to conditionally render it above.
-That “if” binding means that Knockout will not evaluate/display that area's contents when the bound value is falsey.
+That "if" binding means that Knockout will not evaluate/display that area's contents when the bound value is falsey.

 I've made the examples slightly more complex than they needed to be because I'm still using [RequireJS][9] throughout them.
 This wasn't necessary and probably serves as a little extra noise, but oh well.